PABannier/bark.cpp/README.md

 Inference of [SunoAI's bark model](https://github.com/suno-ai/bark) in pure C/C++.

+**Disclaimer: there remains bug in the inference code, bark is able to generate audio for some prompts or some seeds, but it does not work for most prompts.
+The current effort of the community is to fix those bugs, in order to release v0.0.2**.

 ## Description

 The main goal of `bark.cpp` is to synthesize audio from a textual input with the [Bark](https://github.com/suno-ai/bark) model in efficiently using only CPU.